 Thanks to its passionate supporters, the Philly POPS is generating significant growth in ticket sales and attendance, with particular growth in the POPS subscription base.
-These advances are the driving force behind innovative programming for new audiences, meaningful work that benefits local communities, and a new slate of in-school education programs.
+These advances are the driving force behind innovative programming for new audiences, an expansion to six annual concert series and 11 Christmas shows as well as meaningful work that benefits local communities with a growing slate of in-school education programs.

-The Philly POPS are breaking out of the concert hall and bringing music to the streets of Philadelphia and its surrounding towns.
-Look for POPS artists performing in pop-up beer gardens, city parks, leisure venues, public schools, alongside some of the greatest vocalists of our time, and at events featuring renowned guest artists.
+The Philly POPS is breaking out of the concert hall and bringing music to the streets of Philadelphia and its surrounding towns.
+Look for POPS artists performing in pop-up beer gardens, city parks, leisure venues, public schools and alongside some of the greatest vocalists of our time.

-The POPS Salute Series, an expanding portfolio of programs performed on American holidays, celebrates those who serve our country, its cities and communities.
-Performances on Memorial Day weekend, Independence Day Weekend and Veterans Day showcase the magic of the orchestra to diverse and enthusiastic crowds.
-The annual I’ll Be Home for Christmas concert rings in the holiday season with a free concert for active military, police and fire department families.
+The Salute Series, an expanding portfolio of programs performed on American holidays, celebrates those who serve our country, its cities, and communities.
+Performances including Memorial Salute, POPS on Independence on July 3, POPS on the Parkway on July 4, and Veterans Salute showcase the magic of the orchestra to diverse and enthusiastic crowds.
+The annual I’ll Be Home for Christmas concert rings in the holiday season with a free concert for active military, police, and fire department families.

 POPS in Schools

-POPS in Schools enhances music education for approximately 1,000 students in the Philadelphia School District by embedding POPS artists in ten high schools to coach and mentor music students participating in the All City Jazz program.
-The Philly POPS is the presenting sponsor of the All City Jazz Festival held each June.
+POPS in Schools, an EITC-certified program, enhances music education for approximately 1,000 students in the Philadelphia School District by embedding POPS teaching artists in ten high schools and two elementary schools to train, coach and mentor music students.
+The Philly POPS is the presenting sponsor of the All City Jazz Festival held each spring.

-Outside concert hall, POPS Outside brings the talented and experienced musicians of The Philly POPS to unexpected places, including monthly community engagement experiences, free pre-concert activities and in-school events.
+Outside the concert hall, POPS Outside brings the talented and experienced musicians of the Philly POPS to unexpected places, including monthly community engagement experiences, free pre-concert activities and in-school events.

-POPS Presents events expand The Philly POPS reach into a variety of genres and with guest artists of ever-greater reputation and talent, including Andrea Bocelli and Deana Martin.
+POPS Presents events expand the Philly POPS reach into a variety of genres and with guest artists of ever-greater reputation and talent, including Andrea Bocelli, Rufus Wainwright and Deana Martin.

 The Philly POPS has proudly been a Philadelphia icon for the last four decades and happily anticipates reaching tens of thousands of new listeners through these expanding programs.